Patrick Leahy: Early career

-Leahy was admitted to the bar soon after his law school graduation and became an associate at the Burlington firm headed by Philip H. Hoff, then serving as governor of Vermont.
+Leahy was admitted to the bar soon after his law school graduation and became an associate at the Burlington firm headed by Philip H. Hoff, who then was governor of Vermont.
 In January 1965, Leahy was appointed as an assistant to Lewis E. Springer Jr., the legislative draftsman for the Vermont General Assembly.
 While working for Hoff's firm, Leahy was also appointed as Burlington's assistant city attorney.

 In May 1966, Hoff appointed Leahy State's Attorney of Chittenden County after the incumbent resigned.
 Leahy was elected to a full term in 1966 and reelected in 1970.
 His service as state's attorney was notable for his participation in the sting operation that caught Paul Lawrence, an undercover police officer for numerous departments in Vermont.
 Lawrence falsely claimed to have purchased illegal drugs from several people, resulting in numerous convictions based on his perjury.